 Not All Apps & Accessories Work on macOS Sierra

 There are still some apps that don’t work on macOS Sierra and some accessories that don’t work.

 The Fujitsu ScanSnap scanner does not work with macOS Sierra with all options.
-The company recently shared a workaround to continue use and a fix is coming in mid-October.
+The company rolled out a fix for some models and has two more updates coming this month to fix the issues.

 is working on a solution, but users that rely on these popular scanners should hold off.